Skip to main content Skip to secondary navigation

 Policy

 Assistantships are a form of graduate student employment, earning a compensation package (including both salary and tuition allowance) for the performance of research or teaching services to the university as part of the student's academic and professional training and development.
-Matriculated graduate students may be appointed as a Research Assistant (RA) or as one of the categories of Teaching Assistant (TA).
+Matriculated graduate students may be appointed as a research assistant (RA) or as one of the categories of teaching assistant (TA).

 See Administrative Guide Memo 10.2.1, Graduate Student Assistantships, for detailed discussion of assistantships.